pavelm14/PyPhyloGenomics_ms/MS.md

 dry material (for example museum specimens); and (iv) it is the most commonly used DNA in molecular systematics.

+Thus, it is needed a way to find candidate genes that can be easily sequenced from genomic DNA across several lineages.
-One strategy to fulfill this goal could be comparing genomic sequences of  model species and extract suitable genes that can be sequenced in novel species from its genomic DNA.
+One strategy to fulfill this goal could be comparing genomic sequences of  model species and extract suitable genes that can be sequenced in novel species from simple extractions of genomic DNA.

-In this paper, we describe a protocol for finding genes in genomic DNA suitable for phylogenomic studies.
+In this paper, we describe a complete protocol for finding genes in genomic DNA suitable for phylogenomic studies, sequencing of those genes using NGS techonology, and data analysis of the NGS output.
 We have developed bioinformatic tools to help harvesting genes from  genomes available in public databases.
 We have also optimized a wet lab protocol for sequencing the found genes using NGS technology.
 Additionally, we  have developed bioinformatic tools for analysis of the raw data from NGS.
 Our software has been